Menu

 • Stationary cycling or treadmill walking

-• Reduce intensity: Walk instead of jog; shorten your usual route
+• Dial back the intensity: Walk instead of jog, and shorten your usual route.

-• Take frequent breaks: Rest in the shade every 15-20 minutes
+• Take frequent shade breaks: Rest in the shade every 15–20 minutes.

-• Stay near facilities: Exercise where water and restrooms are accessible
+• Stay near facilities: Choose routes with water fountains and restrooms.

 • Heavy sweating